 What 13 Highly Successful People Were Doing Before Age 30

-Martha Stewart, J.K.
-Rowling and Alan Rickman are among the famous and successful people who were living surprising lives before they turned 30.When you’re young and early in your career, it can sometimes feel like there’s a lot of pressure to succeed — immediately.
+When you’re young and early in your career, it can sometimes feel like there’s a lot of pressure to succeed — immediately.

 But some of the most interesting and prosperous people now and throughout history have been so-called late bloomers.

-Sometimes they were obviously on their way toward what they would end up becoming.
+Sometimes, they were obviously on their way toward what they would end up becoming.
 At other times, they were in jobs that had absolutely nothing in common with what would clearly become their true calling.

 Knowing that these impressive, accomplished people took a little longer to get started down their life’s path may make you feel better about wherever you are in your own.